pingcap/docs/sql-statements/sql-statement-alter-table-compact.md

 ## Concurrency

 The `ALTER TABLE ...
-COMPACT` statement compacts data of all replicas in a table at the same time.
+COMPACT` statement compacts all replicas in a table simultaneously.

-To avoid significant impact on online business, each TiFlash instance only processes compaction for one table at a time by default (automatic compaction in the backend is not affected).
+To avoid significant impact on online business, each TiFlash instance only processes compaction command for one table at a time by default (except for the compaction triggered in the background).
 This means that if you execute the `ALTER TABLE ...
-COMPACT` statement on multiple tables at the same time, they will be queued for execution on the same TiFlash instance, rather than being executed simultaneously.
+COMPACT` statement on multiple tables at the same time, their executions will be queued on the same TiFlash instance, rather than being executed simultaneously.

-You can change the TiFlash configuration file parameter [`manual_compact_pool_size`](/tiflash/tiflash-configuration.md) to obtain greater table-level concurrency with higher resource usage.
-For example, if `manual_compact_pool_size` is set to 2, you can compact data of 2 tables simultaneously.
+To obtain greater table-level concurrency with higher resource usage, you can modify the TiFlash configuration [`manual_compact_pool_size`](/tiflash/tiflash-configuration.md).
+For example, when `manual_compact_pool_size` is set to 2, compaction for 2 tables will be processed simultaneously.

 ## MySQL compatibility

 The `ALTER TABLE ...
-COMPACT` syntax is an extension to the standard SQL syntax introduced by TiDB.
-Although there is no equivalent MySQL syntax, you can still execute this statement on MySQL clients of versions ranging from 5.7 to 8.0, or on various database drivers that follow the MySQL protocol.
+COMPACT` syntax is a TiDB specific syntax, which is an extension to the standard SQL syntax.
+Although there is no equivalent MySQL syntax, you can still execute this statement by using MySQL clients or various database drivers that follow the MySQL protocol.

 ## TiDB Binlog and TiCDC compatibility

 The `ALTER TABLE ...
-COMPACT` statement does not result in logical data changes and are therefore not replicated downstream by TiDB Binlog or TiCDC.
+COMPACT` statement does not result in logical data changes and are therefore not replicated to downstream by TiDB Binlog or TiCDC.

 ## See also